dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/fundamentals.md

 ![ ](../assets/img/parent-origin.png)
 ![ ](parent-origin.png)

-The default is "top-left", which can be visualized in 2D as (0, 0), but is actually Vector3(0, 0, 0.5) in the 3D Dali world.
+The default is "top-left", which can be visualized in 2D as (0, 0), but is actually Vector3(0, 0, 0.5) in the 3D DALi world.
 The actor's position is relative to this point.

 2) AnchorPoint.
 This Vector3 property defines a point within the child actor's area.

 ![ ](../assets/img/anchor-point.png)
 ![ ](anchor-point.png)

-The default is "center", which can be visualized in 2D as (0.5, 0.5), but is actually Vector3(0.5, 0.5, 0.5) in the 3D Dali world.
+The default is "center", which can be visualized in 2D as (0.5, 0.5), but is actually Vector3(0.5, 0.5, 0.5) in the 3D DALi world.
 The actor's position is also relative to this point.

 3) Position.
 This is the position vector between the parent-origin and anchor-point.